It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 That means breaking up your text into shorter paragraphs of 1-2 sentences each, with line breaks between each paragraph.

 Your prospects will only spend a few seconds looking at your cold email.
-So keep it short (75-125 words) and as easy to read as possible.
+So keep it short and as easy to read as possible.

 For the full data analysis of cold email length and formatting, check this article on optimizing your cold email length for more replies.